mukherjeesoumik/REACT/README.md

 Styled Components: Best when you want logic + styling together in one file

-Let me know when you're ready for the next topic:

-👉 17. useRef, useMemo, useCallback
-Just reply with "next".

-You said:
-next

-ChatGPT said:
-Great!
-You're progressing really well.
-Now let's cover:

-✅ 17. useRef, useMemo, and useCallback in React
+## ✅ 17. useRef, useMemo, and useCallback in React
 These are performance optimization hooks and give more power to functional components.

 🔹 1. useRef()